-For the purposes of the IHCS, all CHE, CH and CHTech designation holders will have to meet the IHCS mandatory CPD conditions.
+For the purposes of the ACLS IHCS, all CHE, CH and CHTech designation holders will have to meet the required CPD credit hours are 45 hours over the previous 3 calendar years.

+ACLS IHCS mandatory CPD conditions.

-The ACLS Registrar and the ACLS CPD Committee manage the IHCS CPD program.
-The minimum required program due to extenuating circumstances may apply to the IHCP via the ACLS Registrar for an exemption.
+The ACLS Registrar and the ACLS CPD Committee manage the ACLS IHCS CPD program.
+The minimum exemption.